My CLI cheatsheet

 Finding stuff in files

-- get a list of all files in directory that contain a phrase:
+- get a list of all files in directory that contain a string:

-- search all files in a directory for a phrase and output the file name and line the phrase appears in to a file in the parent directory *:
+grep -l '<string>' *.* - search all files in a directory for a string and output the file name and line the string appears in to a file in the parent directory *:

 diff -y <file_1> <file_2>